apprenticeharper/DeDRM_tools/DeDRM_Windows_Application/ReadMe_DeDRM_WinApp.txt

-ReadMe_DeDRM_WinApp_vX.X
+ReadMe_DeDRM_vX.X_WinApp
 -----------------------

-DeDRM_WinApp is a pure python drag and drop application that allows users to drag and drop ebooks or folders of ebooks onto theDeDRM_Drop_Target to have the DRM removed.
-It repackages the"tools" python software in one easy to use program.
+DeDRM_vX.X_WinApp is a pure python drag and drop application that allows users to drag and drop ebooks or folders of ebooks onto the DeDRM_Drop_Target to have the DRM removed.
+It repackages the"tools" python software in one easy to use program that remembers preferences and settings.

 It should work out of the box with Kindle for PC ebooks and Adobe Adept epub and pdf ebooks.